GuideNepalTaxFDInvestingTDS

 Most Nepali tax decisions hinge on your marginal slab.
 Salary, business income, rental income, capital gains on property: all of these stack into a single taxable-income pile and get taxed at whichever slab they push you into.
 A high earner pays more on the next rupee than a low earner.

 FD interest doesn't work that way.
-Section 92(1)(e) explicitly classifies bank/FI/cooperative interest paid to a natural person (where the interest isn't a business activity) as a final withholding payment.
+Section 92(1)(e) explicitly classifies bank/FI/cooperative interest paid to a natural person (where the interest isn't a business activity) as a final withholding payment — one of several final-tax lines mapped out in the broader TDS in Nepal explainer.
 The bank's deduction is the end of the story.

 What that means in practice: